AntCas/twitter-enhanced-search-public/readme.md

 		+ @mentions
 		+ #hashtags

-	- Streaming Tweets: All Tweets returned by API in a streaming output
+	- Tweets: Up to 100 tweets matching search displayed at a time

-	- Map: All Tweets plotted on map for a certain period of time
+	- Map: All Tweets with location data get plotted on a Google Map